calebcrouse3/spending-tracker/README.md

 ### load_raw_data:
 loads and concats all the raw data, maps them to the transaction schema, groups amounts by date and transcription (fixes duplicate purchases at same venue on the same date, think drinks at the bar) and assigns this to raw transactions.
+All mint transactions with amazon, amzn, or auth :, in them, are removed.

 ### descriptions:
 Two types.